donpasscall/my-cool-website/readme.md

 Hello,this is my first commit!!
-I am learning git and merging.
+I am learning git and merging and rebaseing